AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/backup-strategy-connector-emc-documentum.md

 ---
 # Backup strategy for Connector for EMC Documentum&reg; users {#backup-strategy-for-connector-for-emc-documentum-users}

-If you have Connector for EMC Documentum&reg; installed, in addition to the instructions in this chapter, your backup and recovery strategy must include backing up (or recovering) the computer that the respective ECM system is installed on.
+If you have Connector for EMC Documentum&reg; installed, besides the instructions in this chapter, your backup and recovery strategy must include backing up (or recovering) the computer that the ECM system is installed on.
 (See the ECM Documentum&reg; documentation).

 Back up your AEM forms environment by using ECM repository and performing the following tasks: